Same-sex marriage in the British Indian Ocean Territory: Same-sex marriage law

-On 17 July 2013, Her Majesty Queen Elizabeth II granted royal assent to the Marriage (Same Sex Couples) Act 2013 which legalised same-sex marriage in England and Wales.
-Sections of the Act permitting same-sex marriages to be solemnised went into effect on 13 March 2014, with the first same-sex marriage ceremonies in England occurring on 29 March 2014.
+On 17 July 2013, Queen Elizabeth II granted royal assent to the Marriage (Same Sex Couples) Act 2013, which legalised same-sex marriage in England and Wales.
+Sections of the act permitting same-sex marriages to be solemnised went into effect on 13 March 2014, with the first same-sex marriage ceremonies in England occurring on 29 March 2014.
+The law does not apply to the British Indian Ocean Territory.
 On 28 April 2014, the Privy Council of the United Kingdom enacted the Overseas Marriage (Armed Forces) Order 2014, which took effect on 3 June 2014.
 The order permits same-sex marriages to be conducted at all British Army bases, including the base in Diego Garcia.
 The intending spouses must provide an advance notice of marriage to their commanding officer, who will then issue a certificate permitting the marriage to be solemnised if the parties meet all the requirements to marry.
-One of the parties must be a member of the British Armed Forces, or be a person who performs "administrative, executive, judicial, clerical, typing, duplicating, machine operating, paper keeping, managerial, professional, scientific, experimental, technical, industrial or labouring functions" for the Armed Forces, serving in the territory.
+One of the parties must be a member of the British Armed Forces, or be a person who performs "administrative, executive, judicial, clerical, typing, duplicating, machine operating, paper keeping, managerial, professional, scientific, experimental, technical, industrial or labouring functions" for the Armed Forces.
+In February 2020, MP Christopher Pincher, answering as Parliamentary Private Secretary for the Foreign Secretary, confirmed that the "laws in the uninhabited territories of the British Indian Ocean Territory, [...] allow for same-sex marriage."

+Religious performance

 The marriage of a same-sex couple may also be solemnised according to the rites of a religious denomination, with the exception of the Church of England and the Church in Wales.
 Both churches allow their clergy to bless—but not perform—same-sex marriages.

-In February 2020, MP Christopher Pincher, answering as Parliamentary Private Secretary for the Foreign Secretary, confirmed that the "laws in the uninhabited territories of the British Indian Ocean Territory, [...] allow for same-sex marriage."